quietlemma/complete-proof/readme.md

-This is the pdf which include the complete proof of the PTAS in the paper "title".
+This PDF gives complete proof of "Asymptotic PTAS for ID VRP-MD&TW".